Grow Ohio Incentive Program

 application for Group Rating as outlined in OAC 4123-17-62(F).

-employer may voluntarily withdraw from the Grow Ohio program by notifying BWC
+An employer may voluntarily withdraw from Grow Ohio by notifying BWC in

-request must be signed by the chief executive officer or designated management
+The request must be signed by the chief executive officer (CEO) or

-effective date of withdrawal will be the beginning date of the policy year in
+The effective date of withdrawal will be the beginning date of the

-The withdrawal will be permanent, regardless of the employer’s program
+withdrawal will be permanent regardless of the employer’s program eligibility

 complaints should be processed under the General